Digital Marketing Trends in 2024

 We predict that in 2024, we’ll see more marketing teams focus on storytelling and original content.
 But we’re also excited to see marketers engage more with their audiences by using things like polls, surveys and even voice searches.

 If you missed the above statistic, here it is again:

 In 2015, only 31% of internet traffic came from mobile; as a percentage this number has doubled in eight years – and considering how many more hours we’ve spent on the internet since the pandemic, it’s reasonable to assume absolute mobile use figures have skyrocketed.
 But the mobile experience doesn’t stop at mobile-friendly websites.
 Businesses are investing more time and resource into building mobile experiences that go beyond any website or landing page.

 We’re seeing more time spent creating short-form videos for social media channels such as Instagram reels and TikTok, and some customer service teams even using popular instant messaging apps like Whatsapp as a CX route.
 Start-ups and enterprises are also investing more in developing apps for early adopters and customers while SMEs tend to be building more PWAs (Progressive Web Apps), which are less time-consuming and more cost-effective.

-We’re keen to hear your thoughts on this and what you’re planning for 2023.
+We’re keen to hear your thoughts on this and what you’re planning for 2024 and what you think are some digital marketing trends.
 Are you thinking of investing in anything we’ve covered here?
 Is there something else up your sleeve worth shouting about?
 If so, feel free to get in touch with us on our social channels.
 If you’re looking for some advice on your upcoming digital marketing plans, get in touch with us on our website and we’d be happy to guide you!